 Use buying school items as an opportunity to teach your kids about money.
 If your kids are older, agree on a budget and then let them do the shopping.

-If you need to buy a computer for your child, a low-interest or no-interest loan can help.
-Good Shepherd Microfinance runs the No Interest Loan Scheme (NILS).
-You can get a loan for up to $1,200 with no fees and no interest.
+If you need to buy a computer for your child or cover other education expenses, a no-interest loan can help.
+You can get a loan for up to $2,000 with no fees and no interest.
+Good Shepherd has more information about No Interest Loans (NILs).

 Budget for school expenses